DeWalt

 | E2 |

-Vacuum shuts down after a few seconds of use; E2 LED pattern or code shown on status indicator
+Vacuum shuts down after a few seconds of use; E2 LED pattern or code is shown on the status indicator.

 |